samarun/uptime-kuma/CONTRIBUTING.md

 # Project Info

-First of all, I want to thank everyone who have wrote issues or shared pull requests for Uptime Kuma.
+First of all, I want to thank everyone who have wrote issues or shared pull requests for Nlag Monitoring.
 I never thought the GitHub community would be so nice!
 Because of this, I also never thought that other people would actually read and edit my code.
 Parts of the code are not very well-structured or commented, sorry about that.